aakashkh/data-patterns/_posts/tsql/2019-3-06-Introduction-To-TSQL.md

 Comparison of two NULL values, hence will return False as we don't know what those two values can be - meaning to say that 'NULL = NULL is <b>False</b>'

 There are some SQL functions which are used to handle nulls.
 These are -
-* ISNUll - Return value if column is null, can be used to check Nulls, as it will return TRUE for NUll Values
+* <b>ISNUll</b> - Return value if column is null, can be used to check Nulls, as it will return TRUE for NUll Values
-* NullIf - Return null if column is value, explicitly marked certain values as NULL
+* <b>NullIf</b> - Return null if column is value, explicitly marked certain values as NULL
-* Coalesce - Returns first non null column in the list
+* <b>Coalesce</b> - Returns first non null column in the list

+These functions can be used as -
 * Wherever Size is null, replace it with 0

 ``` sql